Friends of Shoreline Newsletter – December 2025

 Ideally students will plan their schedules so they can enroll in both CMST 203 and ENG&102, or CMST 203 and ENG 247.
 Enrollment in and successful completion of any of the three courses will serve as preparation for the journey.
 Students will be expected to make a group presentation to the campus community during Spring quarter 2024.

-How to apply: Applications to this program open September 23, 2023 and will be available on the College website: Study Abroad | Shoreline Community College
+How to apply: Applications to this program open September 23, 2023 and is available at this link or on the College website: Study Abroad | Shoreline Community College

 Say “Hej” to Students from Denmark for IE’s Short-Term Program, Feb.
 5-25!